Kabir08/SWEBench-verified-mini/README.md

 We want to select 50 datapoints of the 500 datapoints in SWEBench-verified such that:
 1. The marginal distribution of important scores (performance, test pass rates, difficulty) are similar to the full dataset.
 2. The overall storage sizes of the dataset is minimized.
-SWEBench-verified requires 130GB or 260GB of storage (depending on whether you want to create both arm64 and x86_64 versions of the dataset).
-TODO double check this.
-This is because you need to create 40 different environments.
-We want to find a subset of dataset that is a good proxy while using as few environments as possible.
+SWEBench-verified requires 130GB or 260GB of storage (depending on whether you want to create both arm64 and x86_64 versions of the docker environments).
+This is because you need to create 40 different docker environments.
+We want to find a subset of SWEBench-verified that is a good proxy while using as few docker environments as possible to minimize storage size.

 We first run k-means clustering on all datapoints.
-We then use Linear Programming to select the 50 datapoints such that the storage size is minimized while keeping the distribution of scores (performance, test pass rates, difficulty) similar to the full dataset my making sure that the clusters are adequately represented.
+We then use Linear Programming to select the 50 datapoints such that the storage size is minimized while keeping the distribution of scores (performance, test pass rates, difficulty) similar to the full dataset my making sure that the k-meansclusters are proportional to the full dataset.

 ## How to run the code

 If you want to run the code, you can either run the file `run_all.py` or run the individual files.
 We provide the `.eval` files of 7 runs on the full SWEBench-verified dataset to the `logs` folder.
 If you want to run this for your own evals, you can add your own `.eval` files to the `logs` folder.
-We have not tried very hard to elicit maximal performance from the models.
-We have instead focused on comparability.
+We have not tried very hard to elicit maximal performance from the models and instead focused on comparability between runs.

 If you want to run the individual files, you have to start with `get_docker_image_sizes.py` and `extract_data_from_logs.py`.
 These are data wrangling scripts.